 Stefanie Dazio is digital-first reporter who uses old-school, shoe-leather reporting online and in print.
 She’s most comfortable sitting on a curb at a crime scene, scribbling barely-legible notes and shooting photos and videos on her cellphone.

 Stefanie graduated magna cum laude from American University in May 2013.
-She has had multiple internships with The Washington Post (Washington, D.C.) and The Star-Ledger (New Jersey).
+She had multiple internships with The Washington Post (Washington, D.C.) and The Star-Ledger (New Jersey).
 She also covered federal politics for The Durango Herald and The Cortez Journal (Colorado) as an intern.